Decentralized-ID/decentralized-id.github.io/_posts/open-source-projects/2020-11-26-identifiers-discovery.md

   > The DID Configuration resource provides proof of a bi-directional relationship between the controller of an Internet domain and a DID via cryptographically verifiable signatures that are linked to a DID's key material.
 This document describes the data format of the resource and the resource location at which Internet domain controllers can publish their DID Configuration.
   >
   > Due to the location of the DID Configuration resource, discovery of associated Decentralized Identifiers against a domain is trivial.
 However, the inverse (i.e given a DID-URI discover the associated domains) is deemed out of scope.

-### KERI - Key Event Receipt InfrastructureSpec and implementation of an identifier and key
-rotation technology, where your primary root of trust is entropy, not any particular ledger.

-* [decentralized-identity/keri](https://github.com/decentralized-identity/keri) - Key Event Receipt Infrastructure - the spec and implementation of the KERI protocol
-* [decentralized-identity/kerigo](https://github.com/decentralized-identity/kerigo) - Go implementation of KERI  (Key Event Receipt Infrastructure)
-* [decentralized-identity/kerijs](https://github.com/decentralized-identity/kerijs) - JavaScript (nodes) Implementation of the KERI core library.
-* [decentralized-identity/keriox](https://github.com/decentralized-identity/keriox) - Rust Implementation of the KERI Core Library
-* [decentralized-identity/keripy](https://github.com/decentralized-identity/keripy) - Python Implementation of the KERI Core Libraries

 ### Peer DID Method Specification